Table of Contents

 The enumerator objects must be disposed after use to properly clean up internal objects and pooled buffers.
 This can be done implicitly by using them in a foreach, using, or LINQ statement, or explicitly with Dispose() or DisposeAsync().

-The CsvReader class contains the Enumerate and EnumerateAsync methods to read CsvValueRecord<T> that wraps the CSV data, and can be used to inspect details about the records, such has field counts, unescaped record or field, line numbers, and exact character/byte offsets in the file.
+The Enumerate-methods in Csv.IReadBuilder<T> can be used to read CSV records without creating class instances from them, and inspect details such has field counts, raw unescaped data, line numbers, and exact character/byte offsets in the file.

 {